kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - CNI network plugins: Some plugins other than the Bridge, PTP, and Host-Local IPAM plugins may support Kubernetes dual stack, but the development and testing of dual stack support for these other plugins is considered outside of the scope of this proposal.
 - Multiple IPs vs. Dual-Stack: Code changes will be done in a way to facilitate future expansion to more general multiple-IPs-per-pod and multiple-IPs-per-node support.
 However, this initial release will impose "dual-stack-centric" IP address limits as follows:
   - Pod addresses: 1 IPv4 address and 1 IPv6 addresses per pod maximum
-  - Node addresses: 1 IPv4 address and 1 IPv6 addresses per pod maximum
+  - Node addresses: 1 IPv4 address and 1 IPv6 addresses per node maximum
   - Service addresses: 1 service IP address per service
 - Kube-DNS is expected to be End-of-Life soon, so dual-stack testing will be performed using coreDNS.
 - External load balancers that rely on Kubernetes services for load balancing functionality will only work with the IP family that matches the IP family of the cluster's service CIDR.